 Along with the best sizing for your Firewire Sunday, the other big questions is which fin setup to run.
 The two are also pretty interlinked as well.

-The Sunday is pretty unique in the fact it can work well as three boards in one – being able to be ridden as a twinny, a single fin or 2 + 1 setup.
+The Sunday – like the Lost Evil Twin – can work well as three boards in one – being able to be ridden as a twinny, a single fin or 2 + 1 setup.